OFFICE OF THE SELECTBOARD

 Edwards reminded attendees that Sheriff Anderson previously mentioned the transition to regional policing the last time he came to a Selectboard Meeting.
 The current effort entails going to the Legislature to be part of a pilot program.
 The payment for services would become a calculation into the tax rate.
 Christofferson asked if we can participate without being part of a pilot tax program as we do not have the tax base to support such a pilot program involvement.

 Roberts explained the importance of the initiative and that this “back of the envelope” concept requires legislative approval and the final terms would likely change a lot by the time it could be enacted.
-Roberts further suggested reviewing the concept as promising without focusing on the details so that we can say we are interested in learning more with out committing to it.
+Roberts further suggested reviewing the concept as promising without focusing on the details so that we can say we are interested in learning more without committing to it.

 A discussion ensued with the general view it is worth taking a look at with the awareness that Halifax has significant constraints with 70 miles of roads without a strong tax base to increase taxes.